Internet of Water Principles

-5. Commonly accepted data, metadata, and exchange standards should be adopted by water data producers to promote interoperability, efficiency, sharing, and secondary uses of data
+6. Commonly accepted data, metadata, and exchange standards should be adopted by water data producers to promote interoperability, efficiency, sharing, equity, and secondary uses of data

 Accessible: Full data sets are available to the public or authorized users for download in machine-readable, non-proprietary formats.